nermalcat69/gleam-site/deployment/zerops.md

 zcli push
 ```

-This will deploy the package to Zerops service and after it successfully deploys you can test it with the subdomain url.
+This will deploy the package to Zerops service and after it successfully deploys you can enable public access through subdomain url with `zcli service enable-subdomain`.

 You can also setup git based deployments by connecting the app service with your GitHub / GitLab repository from inside the service detail.